-Medical termination by the Personnel Director shall be considered when an employee whose ability to perform his essential job functions has been impaired either through senescence or through injury or illness, has exhausted their accumulated benefit time, and is unable to return to their former position within one (1) year and if reassignment to another position is not practicable.
+Medical termination by the Personnel Human Resources Director, or designee shall be considered when an employee whose ability to perform his the essential job functions has been impaired either through senescence or through injury or illness, has exhausted their accumulated benefit time, and is unable to return to their former position within one (1) year and if reassignment to another position is not practicable.
 An employee terminated under this provision is eligible to return to County employment under Rule IV, Section 9, MEDICAL REINSTATEMENT.
-Medical termination shall not be considered a disciplinary action, but employees terminated under this section shall be entitled to due process specified in Merit System Rule XI.
+Medical termination shall not be considered a disciplinary action, but employees terminated under this section shall be entitled to due process specified in Merit System Rule XI - NOTICE OF SEPARATION